owi1972/angular2-start/README.md

 npm run watch
 ```

-This command will watch all source files and run tests every time a file is updated.
+This command will watch all source files and run relevent task when particular files are updated e.g. compiling typescript whenever a typescript file is updated

+This will also allow you to browse all the files in the repo on a static server located on [http://localhost:3001](http://localhost:3001).
+This is useful for viewing the prototype or coverage folders.

 ### Running the build script